Policing-Redefined/docs/docs/developer-docs/pr/ped-api/ped-inventory.md

 ```
 ## Drug Item
 Represents a type of drug a ped might have in their vehicle or on their person.
-:::note
+:::important
-This class extends the base SearchItem class.
+This class extends the base `SearchItem` class.
 Thus, all properties/methods found in the base class are applicable here.
 :::
 ### `DrugType`